mieweb/indexedcp/docs/INDEXEDDBSHIM-IMPLEMENTATION.md

 #### lib/client.js
 - Updated storage initialization to detect environment
-- Production uses IndexedDBShim with SQLite backend
+- Production uses IndexedDBShim with SQLite backend at `~/.indexcp/db/`
+- Directory is automatically created if it doesn't exist
+- Falls back to fake-indexeddb if IndexedDBShim/SQLite is unavailable
 - Tests use fake-indexeddb for speed
 - No changes to encryption logic (encryption layer is independent)